AdobeDocs/workfront.en/help/quicksilver/maestro/access/grant-access.md

 Adobe Maestro is a new offering from Adobe Workfront.
 For more information, see [Maestro overview](../maestro-overview.md).

-At this time, all users in your organization can have access to Maestro, if the following prerequisite is in place:
+Currently, all users in your organization can have access to Maestro, if the following prerequisite is in place:

 * Your organization is enrolled in the Adobe Maestro closed beta program.